Information in this Post

 Both Jobber and ServiceM8 have four tiers of pricing, they start with the light version and then they go to a more complex version through these tiers, so for anyone considering these it’s very visible to see the options.

-The ServiceM8 subscription is priced and tiered based upon the amount of jobs you complete on the platform.
+The ServiceM8 subscription is priced and tiered based upon the number of jobs you complete on the platform.

 The Jobber subscription prices its subscription-based upon how many people/users have access to the platform.

-These pricing options can make quite a difference based upon the type of business you are, for example, if you are a team who has quite a few subcontractors then ServiceM8 would be more cost effective as the number of users are not charged.
+These pricing options can make quite a difference based upon the type of business you are, for example, if you are a team who has quite a few subcontractors then ServiceM8 would be more cost-effective as the number of users is not charged.

 If you are a small team then Jobber offers a great alternative and consideration then needs to be made around any expansion of users being added, any additions will increase the subscription each time a new user is added.